Data Augmentation in Natural Language Processing: A Novel Text Generation Approach for Long and Short Text Classifiers: Discussion and Conclusion

-\textbf{RQ1.2:} For classification tasks with short texts, a context-based token integration is not possible, wherefore we included the number at which the respective instance occurred in the finetuning.
-On closer inspection of the newly created instances, many duplicates were found.
-This did not have negative implications for the evaluation, since repeating some training examples resembles the process of simple minority oversampling.
+\textbf{How is it possible to achieve a quality improvement for classification tasks with short texts when augmenting with text generation (RQ1.2)?} For classification tasks with short texts, a context-based token integration is not possible, wherefore we included the number at which the respective instance occurred in the finetuning.
+On closer inspection of the newly created instances, several duplicates were found.
+This did not have negative implications for the evaluation, since repeating some training examples resembles the process of simple oversampling.
 It may even be interpreted as a more sophisticated version, where some examples are completely new and the others are oversampled from the most fitting data points.
 Accordingly, a great performance gain could be achieved in the constructed and real world low data regimes, leading to improvements of up to 15.53 and 3.81 points respectively.
 We noticed that this augmentation method was not suitable for two special real world tasks.
 We hypothesize that these two tasks are too broadly defined on the rationale that the GPT-2 model is not able to infer the right context just based on the finetuning of the data.